smartcontractkit/documentation/CONTRIBUTING.md

 - When referring to dropdown menus or a sequence of dropdown events, bold the relevant entities.
 Example: Go to **Menu Name** > **Option**.
 Do not use quotes.
 - Use markdown over HTML wherever possible.
 - When writing an additional note, start it with **Note:**.
-- Use color highlighting with emojis when adding any warnings, requirements, notes of deprecation/service removal.
-For guidance on using color highlighting refer to https://rdmd.readme.io/docs/callouts.
+- Use color highlighting when you add warnings, requirements, notes of deprecation/service removal.
+For guidance on using color highlighting, see https://rdmd.readme.io/docs/callouts.
 - For a comprehensive guide on how to write tutorials, use our [template guide](/TEMPLATE.md).
 - Use a consistent voice.
 When writing documentation, avoid first person plural (we) and opt for second person singular (you).
 Avoid passive voice.